The Professional Fellows Program (PFP)

 - Participate in a fully-funded program with comprehensive on program support.
 Travel and living arrangements will be covered as well as emergency health insurance, and visa fees on program.

-- Become part of two prestigious networks - YSEALI and PFP.
+- Become part of prestigious networks -including YSEALI (for Southeast Asian participants only) and PFP.
 Alumni will gain access to tremendous resources and an international network of like-minded professionals spanning the globe.

 About American Councils